 We have the pleasure to state, that the Fire Engine is undergoing some necessary repairs, and will soon be in perfect order.
-We trust, the officers of the Company will in future keep it so, so that, in case of accident by Fire, the Company may afford that aid to the City which a well-disciplined Fire-Company never fails to give in such cases.
+We trust, the officers of the Company will in future keep it so, so that, in case of accident by Fire, the Company may afford that aid to the City which well-disciplined Fire-Company never fails to give in such cases.

-Mr. Adams and Mr. Hamilton. - A correspondence appears in the northern papers between these gentlemen (which, with the Appeal to the Public of the Federalists of New-England, and some other papers which have been necessarily deferred until we got through the Bank Debate. shall hereafter be inserted in the Register) to be cast upon the memory of Col. Hamilton, Mr. H's father, in a letter of Mr. Plumer of New-Hampshire, in which he states, that Col. H. had been applied to by the Party which contemplated a dissolution of the Union, in the winter of 1803-'4, to take command of an armed force for effecting this treasonable object.
+Mr. Adams and Mr. Hamilton .- A correspondence appears in the northern papers between these gentlemen (which, with the Appeal to the Public of the Federalists of New-England, and some other papers which have been necessarily deferred until we got through the Bank Debate, shall hereafter be inserted in the Register) in consequence of an imputation supposed to be cast upon the memory of Col. Hamil ton, Mr. H's father, in a letter of Mr. Plumer of New-Hampshire, in which he states, that Col. H. had been applied to by the Party which contemplated a dissolution of the Union, in the winter of 1803-'4, to take command of an armed force for effecting this treasonable object.
 Deeming it his duty to preserve the memory of his father from stain, Mr. H. addresses Mr. A. on the subject, desiring to know upon what foundation the charge was made. -Mr. A. in his reply, refers Mr. H. to Mr. Plumer himself for any explanation of the statement contained in his letter; but that the information which he had received in the spring of 1804, at Washington was entirely distinct and independent from that given by Mr. Plumer, which was, not that his father had consented to be placed at the head of the project, or to take part in it, but that an attempt had been made to engage him in it, and that the plan had been broken up by his father's decease.
 Mr. A. believed, that his father had consented to attend a meeting at Boston; but he believed also, that it was his purpose to prevail upon the party at that meeting to abandon their treasonable project.
 But that the project was continued or resumed, notwithstanding his father's decease, until the Hartford Convention in 1814.
-Mr. A. had further reason for believing that Col. Hamilton disapproved this project, because it had originated from dissatisfaction at the annexation of Louisiana to the Union, a measure which he had understood was approved by him.
+Mr. A. had further reason for believing that Col. Hamilton originated from dissatisfaction at the annexation of Louisiana to the Union, a measure which he had understood was approved by him.

 We take this opportunity to give an extract from a speech of De Witt Clinton, delivered in the Senate of New-York, on the 31st of January, 1809, which sustains the opinions of Mr. Adams in regard to the project, and agrees with him in acquitting Gen. Hamilton from all participation in it.
-Mr. Clinton says-

-"It is, perhaps, known to but few, that the project of a dismemberment of this country is not a novel plan, growing out of the recent measures of Government, as has been pretend-It has been cherished by a number of individuals for a series of years, and a few months before the death of a distinguished citizen. whose decease so deeply excited the public sensibility, it was proposed to him to enlist his great talents in the promotion of this nefarious scheme, and to his honor be it spoken, it was rejected by him with aphorrence and disdain."
+Mr. Clinton saysmeasures of Government, as has been pretended.
+It has been cherished by a number of indiaiduals for a series of years, and a few months. before the death of a distinguished citizen. whose decease so deeply excited the public sensibility, it was proposed to him to enlist his great talents in the promotion of this nelarious scheme, and to his honor he it spoken, it was rejected by him with abhorrence and disdain."

-The last Richmond Enquirer states, that a deputation from a meeting of the citizens of Orange county, having waited upon Mr Madison, to request he would serve in the Convention, he replied, "that he would, if it was the wish of the district."
+The last Bichmond Enquirer states, that a deputation from a meeting of the citizens of Orange county, having waited upon Mr Madison, to request he would serve in the Convention, he replied, "that he would, if it was the wish of the district."